ZilantRobotics/uav_hitl_dynamics/src/dynamics/vtol/README.md

-The `InnoVtolDynamicsSim` class is derived from the `UavDynamicsSimBase` class, inheriting all the base features and adding additional functionality specific to the VTOL model.
+The `VtolDynamics` class is derived from the `UavDynamicsSimBase` class, inheriting all the base features and adding additional functionality specific to the VTOL model.
 It contains mechanisms to handle the dynamics simulation of the VTOL system, including forces and moments calculation, state updating.

 The class comprises the following key methods: